Radiant Cut Diamond Buying Guide

 Radiant diamonds are created with a modified brilliant cut facet pattern for both the pavilion and crown, giving this diamond its high level of brilliance (the amount of white light reflected back to the eye or ‘sparkle’).
-Because Cut is vital to any diamond’s beauty, especially the radiant diamond, a careful eye must be used when considering stones for purchase.
+Because diamond cut is vital to any diamond’s beauty, especially the radiant diamond, a careful eye must be used when considering stones for purchase.

 The GIA only grades cut quality for round brilliant diamonds.
 A GIA certificate for a radiant cut will not include a cut grade and is therefore not indicative of how the diamond truly looks.
 If you’re comparing loose radiant diamonds, make sure they’re evaluated carefully by your eyes and, ideally, the eyes of a professional.

 As a rough guideline, we offer suggestions for evaluating a Radiant Diamond’s Cut.